Malton, Mississauga: Airport

+That year, Land agents representing the Toronto Harbour Commission approached farmers south of Malton to acquire land for the airport, which was named Malton Airport.

-The Chapman Farm house was the first airport terminal (1937).
-In 1939, a wooden terminal that was identical to the one built at Toronto City Centre Airport, replaced the Chapman Farm House as the airport terminal.
+A farmhouse was the first airport terminal (1937).
+In 1939, a new terminal building that was identical to the one built at Toronto City Centre Airport, replaced the farmhouse as the airport terminal.

 Malton Airport was also the site of the British Commonwealth Air Training Plan facilities during the war-time years.

 Aircraft industry

 National Steel Car built a manufacturing plant in 1938.
 It produced Westland Lysanders and was subcontractor for production of other aircraft.
 On November 4, 1942, the Federal government expropriated National Steel Car and set up the crown corporation called Victory Aircraft.
 Victory Aircraft produced Avro Lancaster bombers from 1942 to 1945.